Police ID suspect in attack on doctor, nurses at LA hospital | Law-Order

 Ashkan Amirsoleymani, 35, has been booked on three counts of attempted murder related to Friday's attack, the Los Angeles Police Department said on Twitter.

-He is being held on USD 3 million bail.
-It was not immediately clear on Saturday morning whether he had an attorney who could speak on his behalf.
+He is being held on $3 million bail.
+It was not immediately clear on Saturday whether he had an attorney who could speak on his behalf and the district attorney's office did not respond to an email asking whether charges have been filed.

+Police have not yet disclosed Amirsoleymani's motive and Los Angeles Police Officer Rosario Cervantes said no other information was available Saturday.

-The first floor of the Encino hospital and some nearby offices were evacuated, police said.
+The first floor of the Encino hospital and some nearby offices were evacuated during the attack, police said.

+There was no evidence that the man — later identified as Amirsoleymani — knew the victims, LAPD Deputy Chief Alan Hamilton said at a news conference Friday.

+No one else in the hospital was injured and other patients were able to be treated, according to Elizabeth Nikels, a spokesperson for Prime Healthcare, which runs the Encino hospital.

-He was taken to another hospital for treatment of self-inflicted injuries to his arms, authorities said.
+Amirsoleymani was later taken to another hospital for treatment of self-inflicted injuries to his arms, authorities said.

 Hamilton said he had a lengthy criminal record, including two arrests last year for battery of a police officer and resisting arrest.